-Social media advertising is measurable, through insights and other analytics.
-It's also ideal for short-term strategies and to generate traffic to your website or other channels.
+Social media advertising is measurable, through insights and other analytics, and is also ideal for short-term strategies and to generate traffic to your website or other channels.

 Create a Google Places listing

 If you list your business on Google My Business, it will pop up on Google Maps searches, and give users the opportunity to share reviews and give your business a rating.
-If you do decide to list your business, make sure you have a Gmail account specific to your business, then start there.
+If you do decide to list your business, make sure you have a Gmail account specific to your business.

 Honest advertising practicesThe marketing messages that represent your products or services should be accurate, true and able to be substantiated.
 Honest advertising practices are governed by law and there are fines for businesses that mislead consumers, whether intentionally or not.

 There are a number of laws which govern advertising to ensure honest practices - the Australian Competition & Consumer Commission (ACCC) website has more information on advertising and promoting your business in accordance with the Australian Consumer Law.

 Case Study: How to get free editorial in the Herald-Sun

 'The best form of marketing by far is word of mouth, so making sure the customer has a great experience is the first priority.'Timna Fried, Sweet Crumble cafe and patisserie